 Everything You Need To Know About Hand-Embroidery

 There is a vast difference in the yarns and fabrics utilized for traditional hand embroidery in different places.
-While silk, linen and cotton have served as popular fabrics for hand embroidery for centuries; modern hand embroidery may also be done on rayon and on certain novelty yarns.
+While silk, linen and cotton have served as popular fabrics for hand embroidery over the years, modern hand embroidery is also done on rayon and other novelty yarns.

 Hand Embroidery in India

+It is said that most of the embroidery seen today is inspired by religion and nature.
 Indian hand embroidery has received praise from artists and fashion designers from all over the world.
-In fact, this praise started way back in 3rd century B.C.
-This is when Megasthenes, a Greek traveller had come to India and showered the Muslim embroiders with compliments for their brilliant skill.
-In the medieval Islamic times, the art of hand embroidery was given much importance.
-It was referred to as the “craft of the two hands” by Evliya Celebi, a Turkish traveller who came to India in the seventeenth century.
+From a historical standpoint, the art of hand embroidery was given supreme importance by the Mughals.
+A form of embellishment that our country has come to make it own, it was referred to as the “craft of the two hands” by Evliya Celebi, a Turkish traveller who came to India in the seventeenth century.